 In 1997 the net seemed to be closing in on the Clinton Administration.
-Congressional Republicans, pushed along by a gung-ho group of young House members, were refusing to increase the government’s authority to borrow unless the President signed a balanced budget.
+Congressional Republicans, pushed along by a gung-ho group of young House members, were refusing to increase the government’s authority to borrow unless the President signed a balanced budget that kept certain programs going.
 If that threatened a U.S. default, so be it; it was a price worth paying to get Clinton to do the right thing.
 The very idea made the Clinton Administration squeal: Treasury Secretary Robert Rubin warned in September that failing to raise the limit “could cause profound damage to our country,” as even the possibility of a default would “do permanent damage to our credit standing.”

 Four months later the debt limit still hasn’t been raised, President Clinton hasn’t signed a balanced budget, and the nation’s credit rating is just fine.
 As soon as the President vetoed the GOP’s debt-limit bill in mid November, Rubin tapped federal pension funds to cover Treasury’s obligations, a dubious move that he himself called “unprecedented.”
 But it completed a political hat trick.
 Rubin’s disingenuous warnings of the dire consequences of GOP tactics had created the impression that Republicans are “extreme”; the defense of a possible default by some Republicans tended to confirm it; and, finally, Rubin’s easy evasion of the limit undercut one of the pillars of the GOP strategy of confrontation.
 “That was our ace in the hole,” says one Senate aide.